 A yellow card is issued to when the referee intends to formally caution a player for committing any of these offences:

 - “Unsporting behaviour”

 Unsporting behaviour includes cases where a player commits a hand foul.
-For instance, where the player holds the opponent to prevent him from gaining access to the ball, it is considered a foul.
+For instance, on euro betting odds, where the player holds the opponent to prevent him from gaining access to the ball, it is considered a foul.
 Also other examples of unsporting behavior is when a player fakes injury, distracting the opponent with confusing words, harassing opponents, jumping right in front of a free kick or corner kick, preventing the goalkeeper from kicking the ball into play, threatening opponents or pulling them by the shirt and every other behavior on the field of play that the referee considers as unsporting behaviour.